intel/nauta/docs/user-guide/actions/getting_started.md

 ## Verifying Installation

-Check the required software packages are available in the terminal by PATH and verify that the correct version is used.
+Check that the required software packages are available in the terminal by PATH and verify that the correct version is used.

 ### Proxy Environment Variables